Long Stay Parking at Gatwick

 The main off airport car parks for Gatwick parking are the APH and BCP compounds, based about 10 minutes from the airport.
 These are both privately owned by the brokers and have a large number of spaces available.
 These off airport car parks generally tend to be more appropriate for longer stays but are equally popular for short breaks, with the minimum stay at Gatwick APH being only 3 days in the winter period when less people are going on holiday.

-There are a range of on airport options for Gatwick parking with various choices for both the North and the South terminals.
-The NCP Flightpath will probably be most useful if you want an on airport Gatwick car park which is near to the terminal building, meaning the transfer time is minimal.
-If flying from Gatwick South terminal, the best option will be either Parking Express South or the Summer Special car park.
-Both these are again on airport, which is ideal for shorter transfer times to the terminal.
+There is a range of on airport options for Gatwick parking with various choices for both the North and the South terminals.
+The Gatwick Long Stay North parking will probably be most useful if you want an on-airport Gatwick car park which is near to the terminal building, meaning the transfer time is minimal.
+Alternatively, you can use the Summer Special car park situated a little further away from North terminal.
+If flying from Gatwick South terminal, the best option will be Gatwick Long Stay South.
+Situated on-airport, the car park is ideal for shorter transfer times to the terminal.

-Finally, you can choose the Meet and Greet option for Gatwick airport parking, which means you are met at the terminal by a representative from the parking company and they will park your car for you, then drop it off back to you on your return.
+You can choose the Meet and Greet option for Gatwick airport parking, which means you are met at the terminal by a representative from the parking company and they will park your car for you, then drop it off back to you on your return.
 This ensures a swift exit from the airport, not having to wait for the transfer bus.
-There are 3 choices here with Cophall Farm, PAS and CPS all providing Meet and Greet Gatwick airport parking.

 Gatwick Short Stay Car Parks